bahtiyartan/troia/docs/40DialogBasics.rst

 +--------+---------------------------------------------------------------------------------+
 | ONSHOW | Fired after "AFTER" event, when dialog is visible on user interface.            |
 +--------+---------------------------------------------------------------------------------+

+Additionally, dialogs have ONTIMER, TRANSCALLED, BEFOREEXTENSION events which are called for some specific actions.
+This events will be discussed on related sections.

 Basic Controls and Control Events